Mathstub

 What does NOT work (avoid these "loopholes")

-• **"Set up an offshore entity to hold the RSUs"** — illegal.
-RSU income is W-2 wages assigned to you personally.
-Funneling it through an entity is tax evasion under IRC §61 and §7201.
+Offshore entity to hold RSUsIllegal — RSU income is your personal W-2 wages; routing it through an entity is evasion (§61, §7201).

 The takeaway